Developing and debugging a plugin

 This does come with a couple of caveats:

-1. Packages must export a plugin via app.plugin.js, this rule was added to prevent popular packages like lodash from being mistaken for a config plugin and breaking the prebuild.
+1. Packages can use both use a root app.plugin.js file or use the main entry point to ship a config plugin. expo install only adds config plugins using the root app.config.js file automatically to the app manifest.
+This rule was added to prevent popular packages like lodash from being mistaken for a config plugin and breaking the prebuild.

 2. There is currently no mechanism for detecting if a config plugin has mandatory props.
 Because of this, expo install will only add the plugin, and not attempt to add any extra props.
 For example, expo-camera has optional extra props, so plugins: ['expo-camera'] is valid, but if it had mandatory props then expo-camera would throw an error.